RamonMartinezNieto/FinancialDailySummary/README.md

 Documentation: https://core.telegram.org/bots/tutorial#obtain-your-bot-token

-### Add secrets.json
+### Add enviroment variable name

-Next, add your BotToken to the secrets.json
+Next, add your BotToken as an environment variable

-To add your custom secrets.json you need to follow next steps:

-1. remove < UserSecretsId > 3d9c90a9-cb8e-448a-976f-8de41b31bab8 < /UserSecretsId > from csproj
-2. To create your own secrets.json use: dotnet user-secrets init
-3. Edit your secrets.json an add your bot's params
-    {
+1. In the appsettings.json set the name of your environment variable where is the token {
+  //....
+  },
-      "BotSettings": {
+  "FinancialEnvironmentVariables": {
-        "BotName": "Name of your bot",
-        "BotToken": "Token of your bot"
+    "BotToken": "NAME_OF_YOUR_VARIABLE"
   }
 }

 ### Remember